This post may contain affiliate links. Read my full disclosure policy.

 • 1 teaspoon sugar, or alternative

-• a handful of spinach (optional, to enhance color)
+• a handful of baby spinach

 • 1/2 cup cilantro -tender stems OK (divided)